Computer Station Nation is reader-supported.

 Rating: 8.8/10

-At $43.99, the DeathAdder V3 has no business being as capable as it is.
+At $43.99, the DeathAdder V3 has no business being this capable.
 The Focus Pro 30K matches the Superlight 2’s HERO 2 in practical tracking accuracy — near-zero jitter, no angle snapping at competitive speeds.
 Razer’s gen-3 optical switches fire without debounce delay.
-The right-handed ergonomic shape is one of the most refined in the industry.
+The right-handed ergonomic shape is one of the most refined forms in the industry.

 - Focus Pro 30K sensor — flagship-class accuracy at a budget price